wavedrom/ql/README.md

 # Grouping

-Foldable group can be created Lisp stype
+Foldable group can be created with parentheses.

 ```
 (foo